Skip to content

 Janet Young

-Séan was appointed director of membership in August 2015 and has been an engineer for over 30 years bringing leadership, planning and financial experience to the role.
+Jo was appointed director of membership in October 2025 and has been a membership professional for over 25 years bringing leadership, strategic planning and collaborative thinking to the role.

-Crucial to this is ensuring high member satisfaction and the desire to remain an ICE member for life.
+Crucial to this is ensuring high member satisfaction and the desire to remain an ICE member for life and Jo is responsible for overseeing the creation and delivery the global membership proposition.

 This includes programmes to inspire students to study and practice civil engineering, the accreditation of civil engineering degrees, the Initial Professional Development of graduates, Professional Reviews for the technician, incorporated and chartered qualification, and Continuing Professional Development and delivery of lifelong learning.